MOSEK/Mosek.jl/README.md

 Since the `MOSEK.jl` package is designed to match a specific MOSEK version (major+minor version), there are branches for the different MOSEK versions:
 - Branch `b0.8` is compatible with MOSEK 8.0.
 Not actively updated.
 - Branch `b0.9` is compatible with MOSEK 8.1.
 Currently updated only for bugfixes.
 - Branch `b1.1-msk9.1` is compatible with MOSEK 9.1.
-Currently updated only for bugfixes.
+Not actively updated.
 - Branch `b1.1-msk9.2` is compatible with MOSEK 9.2.
 Currently updated only for bugfixes.
+Since MOSEK 9.2 replaces 9.1, MOSEK.jl 1.1.x will take future releases from this branch.
 - The `master` branch.
 This is more or less kept compatible with the latest MOSEK release, either latest stable release or, if available, the latest alpha or beta.

 `MOSEK.jl` releases are taken from the `b*.*` branches.